other informationsection, below.

 in the

-I am an associate professor in Dalhousie University's Faculty of Computer Science and hold a cross-appointment in the School of Information Management (in the Faculty of Management).
+I am an associate professor in Dalhousie University's Faculty of Computer Science and hold a cross-appointment in the Department of Information Science (in the Faculty of Management).
 I became an associate professor (with tenure) effective July 2007.
 I have been a faculty member in Computer Science (and Graduate Studies) at Dalhousie since August 2000.
 I joined the Faculty of Management in 2005.
+The Dept. was created in July 2023, previously it had been the School of Information Management.

 My weekday schedule is no longer on the WWW.